 It’s unclear whether the GST will affect consumer prices as well as income.
 To adjust the minimum wage for this, we would need to know the amount of any possible increase in advance.
 However, that would be nearly impossible without a crystal ball.
 Instead, we will be sweeping a small estimated adjustment for the GST into the “Citizens Tax Credit” (CTC), described in the next section.
-Any increase in consumer prices, whether due to the GST or to normal inflation, will be compensated for in the inflation adjustments to the CTC, the CDA, and the minimum wage at the end of the first year.
+Any increase in consumer prices, whether due to the GST or to normal inflation, will be compensated for in the inflation adjustments to the minimum wage, the CTC, and the CDA at the end of the first year.

-As we will see, the combination of a $10 minimum wage and the CTC would raise that to just over $31,000 of aftertax cash income, plus childcare, education, and child health benefits.
+As we will see, the combination of a $10 minimum wage and the CTC would raise that to just over $31,000, including aftertax cash income and childcare, education, and child health benefits.
 She must pay for health insurance for herself out of that sum, so the net gain is lower than it looks, but it is considerable.
+If her health insurance costs $300/month, she comes out $5,800 ahead for the year after the new system goes into effect.
 Thus there is much less need for a radical increase the minimum wage to ensure that it is a “livable” wage.

 The CTC is the principal means for counteracting the regressive nature of the GST, the carbon tax, and other consumption and excise taxes.
 It plays a critical role in making the entire tax system progressive.

-For purposes of discussion, I’m going to set this rebate at $1,200 per month, or $14,400/year, including about $500/year per person initially for the carbon rebate.
+For purposes of discussion, I’m going to set this tax credit at $1,000 per month, or $12,000/year, including about $480/year per person initially for the carbon rebate.
 However, this is a sensitive number for many of the calculations that follow, so keep in mind that the final number may need to be changed.
 And whatever the starting number, it should be indexed for inflation and increased to reflect each rise in carbon tax revenue.

 The CTC will be deducted on a monthly basis from the GST paid on salary and other income.
 In the event that the taxes to be paid are less than the CTC, the difference will be paid by the government to the recipient, directly into his or her secure account as a supplement to income.
 In this respect, it functions like the Earned Income Tax Credit, but much more smoothly, since the supplement is paid monthly, not annually.